 Selenium is probably the household name when it comes to web automated testing.
 Selenium is an open-source framework that is a great candidate for a team who lean toward continuous testing adoption.

 Selenium is a go-to choice for Quality Assurance (QA) engineers with an advanced level of programming skill.
 It requires a deep understanding of how framework work to set up and implementation to your current development cycle.

 Selenium supports a wide range of popular OSs (Windows, macOS, Linux) and browsers (Chrome, Firefox, Safari) for cross-environment testing.

-However, there are many challenges when integrating Selenium with other tools in the CI/CD pipeline as you need to have certain technical knowledge and skills.
-That’s why there are some alternatives built on top of Selenium (e.g. Katalon Studio) that offers out-of-the-box continuous testing components, without requiring the users to write scripts and configure from scratch.
+However, there are many challenges when integrating Selenium with other tools in the CI/CD pipeline, as you need to have certain technical knowledge and skills.
+That’s why there are some alternatives built on top of Selenium (e.g., the Katalon Platform) that offer out-of-the-box continuous testing components without requiring the users to write scripts and configure from scratch.

 Appium is an equivalent to Selenium, but built for mobile testing.
 It is a popular mobile testing framework that has been adopted by many teams.